dre32722/dre32722.github.io/assets/handsonlabs/forkthegitrepositories.md

 # Anki-Medrec - External APIs - Node.js & MongoDB

+Needs to cover
+- medrecapi, medrecpython
+and the UI project ?

 This is an application provides a Swagger API documentation for the Anki-Medrec Platform project.
 For more information, [visit this link](http://anki.medrec.oracleau.cloud).